(Disclosure: Some of the links below may be affiliate links)

 But there is a considerable difference between these two services in Switzerland.

-And with Revolut, you will get a Swiss IBAN on which you can deposit CHF directly to your account.
+And with Revolut, you will get a Swiss IBAN to deposit CHF directly to your account.
 But you will only get EUR IBAN with N26.
 It means it is more complicated to deposit money for free on your N26 account.

 Since neither of them offers a personal IBAN, you will not be able to use either service for your main bank account.
 So the fact that you cannot withdraw in CHF with N26 is not a big deal.
 However, it makes it complicated to send money to your account from Switzerland.
 You could use Revolut or Transferwise to send money to your N26 account.
 But then, it makes it more complicated.